cjbarber/ToolsOfTheTrade/README.md

 ##### Now

 I've collected more data from Hacker News, AngelList and Quora, to make the 2015 (and hopefully beyond) version.
+This list also includes self-hosted as well as hosted services.

 It's hosted on GitHub for a reason!
 Please submit pull requests.